-The magnificent region is near the Hunter Valley and the Upper Hunter, and only a few hours’ drive north from Sydney and much less time from Newcastle and Port Stephens.
+This magnificent region is near the Hunter Valley and the Upper Hunter.
+It’s only a few hours’ drive north from Sydney and a quick trip from Newcastle and Port Stephens.
 Trains stop at Paterson, Dungog and Gloucester.
-You can also fly into Newcastle Airport for the 50 minutes’ drive to Dungog.
+You can also fly into Newcastle Airport for the 50-minute drive to Dungog.
 (Please note that ongoing road closures may be in place around Barrington Tops – check LiveTraffic for the latest updates.)